 Right.
 But why is that legal?
-SAP will enforce a term that is not in the contract because static read is not any contracts.
+SAP will enforce a term that is not in the contract because the static read is not any contracts.
 But they will enforce it anyway.
 Sure, that makes sense.
 Customers should be able to push back on this for rather obvious reasons.

-SAP will enforce a term that is not in the contract because static read is not any contracts.
+SAP will enforce a term that is not in the contract because the static read is not in any contracts.
 But they will enforce it anyway.
 Sure, that makes sense.
 Customers should be able to push back on this for rather obvious reasons.

 “If a customer has previously licensed Named Users for what is now defined as Indirect Static Read scenario, what are his / her options going forward?
 If such Named Users are not needed for other scenarios, customers can leverage SAP’s existing extension policies to replace the associated maintenance payments with either (1) a cloud solution purchase or (2) an on-premise solution purchase.”

 Horse Trading for Licenses